Tommaso Bondi

 Working Papers

-Alone, Together: A Model of Social (Mis)Learning from Consumer Reviews [Paper] (Revised & Resubmitted at Marketing Science; Extended Abstract in EC '23)
+Alone, Together: A Model of Social (Mis)Learning from Consumer Reviews [Paper] (Minor Revision, Marketing Science; Extended Abstract in EC '23)

 We develop a dynamic model of naïve social learning from consumer reviews.
 In our model, consumers decide which of two products to buy based on both expected quality and idiosyncratic taste.
 Products’ qualities are initially unknown, and are (mis)learned from reviews.
 At the heart of the model lies a dynamic feedback loop between reviews, beliefs, and choices: period t reviews influence t + 1 consumers’ beliefs, and thus choices; these determine the average of t + 1 reviews, which in turn influences t + 2 beliefs, choices and reviews.
 We show that in the long-run (t = ∞), reviews are systematically biased, leading some consumers astray.
 In particular, reviews relatively advantage lower quality and more polarizing products, since these products induce stronger taste-based consumer self-selection.
 Thus, in stark contrast with the winner-takes-all dynamics of classic observational learning models, in which consumers learn from the choices of their predecessors, social learning from opinions generates excessive choice fragmentation.
 Our findings have implications for interpreting the variance of reviews; pricing in presence of reviews; the design of crowd-sourced exploration; and the short and long term effectiveness of fake reviews.